 So now that you’ve gotten a handle how to prioritize your tiny house design, it’s time to decide whether you are going to DIY your tiny house or buy a tiny house.
 Both paths have a few options.
-If you choose to DIY, you can purchase plans and modify them based on your custom needs, hire Tiny House Crafters to draw framing and/or building plans for you, or buy a shell and finish the rest yourself (Request a quote for these services!).
+If you choose to DIY, you can purchase plans and modify them based on your custom needs, hire Tiny House Crafters to draw framing and/or building plans for you, or buy a shell and finish the rest yourself.
 Or you can buy a move-in ready tiny house that is either customized and built by professionals like us or from the secondary market and sold as is.

 One good reason to buy a newly built, custom model from builders like us?
 You will be able to know exactly what is going on behind the walls, you will know that your utility systems will perfectly match your parking site, and that all your needs and wants are considered so the transition to the tiny life is as seamless and fun as possible!

 We have just released a brand new eBook all about tiny house design:

 It’s got everything you need and want to know about tiny house design including: